 Your child’s mask covers their mouth, nose and chin, doesn’t have any gaps on the sides and does not block their vision.

 Your child can breathe comfortably in the mask while walking briskly and talking.

 Your child knows to wash their hands with soap and water before putting the mask on and after removing it.

 Teach your children to continue washing their hands and keeping a distance from others when wearing a mask

 A mask alone won’t stop the spread of COVID-19 infection and transmission — they’re only effective when combined with other behaviour.

 Make sure you children know that when wearing a mask they should also continue to:

-Wash their hands frequently with soap and water for at least 40-60 seconds, or with alcohol based solution for 20-30 secs.
+Wash their hands with soap and water for at least 20 seconds, or use hand sanitizer – as often as they can.

-Keep a distance of at least one metre from other people and avoid crowded places.
+Keep a distance of at least 1 metre from other people and avoid crowded places.